 All communications with customers are treated confidentially.
-No document, file or email will be disclosed to another party outside Fablab Inc. or its subsidiaries without the written permission of the client.
+No documents, files or emails will be disclosed to another party outside Fablab Inc. or its subsidiaries without the written permission of the client.

-Fablab Inc. provides various services to its clients:
+Fablab Inc. provides an array of services to its clients:

-Rapid Prototyping: prototype parts manufactured from 3D files supplied by the customer.
-These parts are made of materials that can mimic the properties and dimensions of the final part, but not generally for production.
+Rapid Prototyping: Prototype parts are manufactured from 3D files uploaded by our customers.
+These parts are made of materials that can mimic the properties and dimensions of the final part, but aren’t generally used as final products.

-Manufacturing: Fablab Inc. provides functional parts manufacturing service with digital additive manufacturing technology.
-Fablab Inc. can also act as an intermediate for the part manufacturing.
+Manufacturing: Fablab Inc. provides functional parts production service with digital additive manufacturing technology.
+Fablab Inc. can also act as an intermediate for part fabrication.

-Reverse engineering: The process of scanning a real object to create a 3D computer image of the object in question.
+Reverse engineering: The process consists of scanning a real object to create a realistic digital 3D model of the item.

-Research and development (R&D): Design and manufacturing of functional prototypes, such as processes or systems according to customer specifications.
+Research and development (R&D): Design and manufacturing of functional prototypes, such as processes or systems, according to our customer’s specifications.

-The following policy does not apply to R&D; it is decided case by case, in agreement with the customer.
+The following policy does not apply to R&D; this is decided case by case, in agreement with the customer.

 Once the order confirmation has been received by Fablab Inc., electronically or otherwise, the order is considered firm.
 However, it can be canceled if no work has yet been carried out on the parts or files.

-The customer may make a choice of color for some materials, provided that the color is available, and/or stock.
-Fablab notifies the customer if a color is not available and will offer an alternative.
+The customer may make a choice of color for some materials, provided that the color is available, and/or currently in stock.
+Fablab Inc. notifies the customer if a color is not available and will offer an alternative.

-A control with a color choice “no preference” will be printed with the material available in the machine at the time of printing.
-The color tone can also vary within a room.
+An order placed with the color choice “no preference” will be printed with the material available in the machine at the time of printing.
+The color tone can also be uneven within a part.

 Fablab Inc. reserves the right to refuse an order.
-The reasons for this refusal may be technical for instance (without limitation).
+The reasons for this refusal may be technical, for instance (but not limited to this reason).

-The deadlines indicated by the website are approximate deadlines and indicate the usual times per batch of production.
+The deadlines indicated by the website are approximate and indicate an average duration per batch of production.
 For example, if the order exceeds the capacity of the machine, it will take more than one batch to finalize the order.
 Thus, it typically takes 6 business days (2 business days for a rush order) for a batch and 1 to 2 business days for each additional batch.
 Production planning can occur on the same working day if the order is placed before 14h.
 For orders placed after 14h, planning begins from 9am the next working day and the deadlines are one day later.
 Thus, if an order placed on Friday at 15h, the production delay of 6 buiness days will begin the following Monday at 9am.

 In the case of rapid prototyping, parts are provided only as a geometric representation of designs provided by the customer and are not intended for functional testing unless otherwise specified in the quote.
-Fablab will do its best to respect the estimated shipping date.
+Fablab Inc. will do its best to respect the estimated shipping dates.

-In the case of reverse engineering, Fablab ensures consistency between the part supplied by the client and the computer model upto ± 0.005".
+In the event of reverse engineering, Fablab Inc. ensures a level of consistency between the part supplied by the client and the computer model up to ± 0.005″.
 No warranty is provided for a 3D scan alone.

-All rights, including all copyrights, patents, trade secrets and trademark rights (defined as “intellectual property”) developed by the customer remain the property of the latter and Fablab will respect it.
+All rights, including all copyrights, patents, trade secrets and trademark rights (defined as “intellectual property”) developed by the customer remain the property of the latter and Fablab Inc. pledges to respect them.

-- Parts made by rapid prototyping or additive digital fabrication is not an exact replica, but only a geometric representation that is not accurate in terms of precision, material composition and surface quality.
+- Parts made by rapid prototyping or additive digital fabrication are not an exact replica, but only geometric representations that are not accurate in terms of precision, material composition and surface quality.

-- Pieces made by rapid prototyping or additive digital fabrication are mainly for visual purposes and are not guarantees for functional testing, tooling or materials or any real use.
+- Pieces made by rapid prototyping or additive digital fabrication are mainly for visual purposes and are not guaranteed for functional testing, tooling, materials, or any real life use.